Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 ### Initialization

-In [app.js](./App/app.js), we instantiate the [AuthProvider](https://azure-samples.github.io/msal-express-wrapper/classes/authprovider.html) class. **AuthProvider** constructor expects two parameters: a configuration object ([appSettings.js](./App/appSettings.js)), and an optional cache plug-in ([cachePlugin.js](./App/utils/cachePlugin.js)) if you wish to save MSAL Node cache to disk.
+In [app.js](./App/app.js), we instantiate the [AuthProvider](https://azure-samples.github.io/msal-express-wrapper/classes/authprovider.html) class. **AuthProvider** constructor expects two parameters: a configuration object ([appSettings.js](./App/appSettings.js)), and an **optional** cache plug-in if you wish to save MSAL Node cache to disk.
 Otherwise, in-memory only cache is used.
 Once instantiated, **authProvider** exposes the [initialize()](https://azure-samples.github.io/msal-express-wrapper/classes/authprovider.html#initialize) middleware, which sets the default routes for handling redirect response from Azure AD and etc.

 ```javascript
 const express = require('express');